Are you excited your toddler has finally graduated to being able to use pillows?

 There are many aspects that go into determining what type of pillow is best for your toddler.
 You should keep the following in mind before making your pick.

-- Allergies: If you know your child is allergic to something like polyester or wool, it’s important you avoid pillows or pillowcases that are made of these materials.
+If you know your child is allergic to something like polyester or wool, it’s important you avoid pillows or pillowcases that are made of these materials.
+If your child has any allergies it is important to always read the pillow’s label.
+This will tell you the materials that were used in making the pillow.

-- Thread count: Thread count is important for comfort, and most toddlers love soft, fluffy textures.
-The higher the thread count, the more silky and less scratchy the material.
+Thread count is important for comfort, and most toddlers love soft, fluffy textures.
+The higher the thread count, the silkier and less scratchy the material.
 Your toddler will most likely appreciate the higher thread counts over the lower ones.

-- Pillow fill material: The way a pillow feels comes down to the particular materials it’s made of.
+The way a pillow feels comes down to the particular materials it’s made of.
 It’s important to find a pillow fill that can be cleaned easily, and which doesn’t make a lot of noise when your child shifts their head.
+Also, ensure that your child is not allergic to the filler material by once again reading the label.

-- Pillow cover: You want to be mindful of the materials you choose to let your child rest their head on.
-The best toddler pillows have covers made of cotton, cotton polyester blend, and synthetic fiber.
+You want to be mindful of the materials you choose to let your child rest their head-on.
+The best toddler pillows have covers made of cotton, cotton-polyester blend, and synthetic fiber.

 1. KeaBabies Hypoallergenic Toddler Pillow With Pillow Case